 The purpose of this project is to replace and upsize two of the City's water pumping stations.
 One located along Murray Lane, across the road from the entrance to Windstone Subdivision and the second at the intersection of Murray Lane and Johnson Chapel Road West.

-The new station has been installed and is successfully in operation pumping water to Brentwood residents. testing The old station has been removed and shipped back to the manufacturer to be refurbished which provides for a significant cost savings as opposed to purchasing a new station.
+The new Murray Lane station has been installed and is successfully in operation, pumping water to Brentwood residents.
+The old station has been removed and shipped back to the manufacturer to be refurbished which provides for a significant cost savings as opposed to purchasing a new station.
 The refurbished station will then be installed at the intersection of Murray Lane and Johnson Chapel Rd.
-West, beginning approximately the week of June 15th.
+West, beginning approximately the week of July 15th.

 Annual Water Line Replacement Project 2015 (currently working in Stonehenge):